How to Launch an Employee Shuttle Program

 Clear and consistent communication is the foundation of a successful launch.
 Start by announcing the program through all your internal channels—email newsletters, Slack or Teams channels, and even posters in common areas.
 Focus on the benefits that matter most to your team, like saving money on gas, reclaiming commute time for reading or relaxing, and reducing stress.
 Use simple, eye-catching graphics to show routes and schedules, making the information easy to digest at a glance.
 Before you finalize everything, listen to your team’s feedback to ensure the program truly meets their needs.

-Offer Perks for Riders
+Offer Incentives for Riders

 A little encouragement can go a long way in changing daily habits.
 Incentive programs are a fantastic way to get employees to give the shuttle a try.
 You could offer a coffee gift card for the first week of rides, enter all riders into a monthly prize drawing, or create a “Rider of the Month” spotlight.
 Some companies even offer small perks like free snacks or Wi-Fi on the bus to make the experience more enjoyable.
 The goal is to create a positive association with the shuttle and reward the early adopters who will become your program’s biggest advocates.